Using Money in Japan: An Australian Guide

 • Hotels: Convenient but typically have higher fees and less favorable rates.

-Is It Better to Exchange Money in Japan or Before You Go?
+Is It Better to Exchange Money in Japan or in Australia?

 Tips for Exchanging Money